DavidKoenig/catfeeder/README.md

 - a IR emitting and receiving diode
 - two 470 Ohm resistor
 - one 10k Ohm resistor

+The total amount is about 100€ (in Germany) including the wood box, depending on your country's prices.

 ### Wiring diagram